Gary Barlow wants to use VR in Take That shows

 “Imagine coming to our gig and everyone’s got those goggles on… that’s where I think the improvements are going to come.”

-The Take That singer also revealed the band were in talks to host their own Las Vegas Sphere residency, with the venue’s owner recently giving his own support for the idea.
-Barlow said of the potential residency: “We’ve been listening to music a long time, then we had videos to accompany the music.
+The Take That singer also revealed to The Mirror that the band were in talks to host their own Las Vegas residency (though not at the Sphere).
+Barlow said: “We’ve been listening to music a long time, then we had videos to accompany the music.
 What’s next?
 I think experiences are going to get bigger.”

 Take That are set to kick off their huge arena tour later this April – take a look at all the dates below and snag any remaining tickets here.